diegoortizmatajira/LYRD-lua/README.md

 custom UI enhancements.
 It provides features such as advanced notifications, syntax highlighting, terminal integration, and session management.
 It also supports easy navigation, file search, and command customization.

+## Abstractions and Extensibility

+LYRD is designed with abstractions in layers, commands, and keybindings to enhance maintainability and extensibility:

+- **Layered Architecture**:
+  - Each layer encapsulates specific functionality, such as language support, UI enhancements, or tools.
+  - Layers have lifecycle methods (`preparation`, `settings`, `keybindings`, `complete`) for modular configuration.
+- **Command Abstractions**:
+  - Custom commands are implemented to standardize functionality across layers.
+  - For example, commands like `LYRDCodeRun`, `LYRDCodeBuild`, and `LYRDTest` offer consistent workflows.
+- **Keybinding Management**:
+  - Keybindings are defined per layer, ensuring that they remain context-specific and modular.
+  - Layers can register file-type-specific actions to run only once per file type, ensuring efficiency.
+- **Plugin Management**:
+  - Plugins are defined and scoped per layer, allowing for lazy loading and reducing startup time.

+This design ensures that the configuration is easy to extend and maintain, and minimizes conflicts between layers and plugins.

 ## UI Features